 When I heard about the Pinut Via Ferrata in Flims, I was actually based in Chur at the time.
 It’s only a 30-minute bus ride from Chur to Flims so I thought it was something I had to go out and do.
 It turned out to be an epic adventure and overlooked the Crestasee and Caumasee lakes I’d been visiting in the days prior.

-I began by catching the bus from Chur to Flims, Dorf bus stop.
+I began by catching the bus from Chur to Flims, the Dorf bus stop.
 We left a little bit late and only got to Flims, Dorf at midday.
 I’d suggest going earlier so you don’t have to rush because the gear has to be returned by 6 pm.
 This means the ideal time to start is in the morning.

 Luckily, the staff decided to let us rent the gear even though they weren’t stoked we were starting so late.
-Each set of Via Ferrata gear costs $30, which included a harness, clips and a helmet.
+Each set of Via Ferrata gear costs $30, which included a harness, clips, and a helmet.

-Unfortunately, our poor planning continued as the bus from Flims, Dorf to Fidaz, Pinut (the start of the route) was going to be another 50-minutes.
-We decided to power-walk to the starting point at Fidaz, Pinut and it took us just over 30-minutes to walk the 2.7kms up the hill.
+Unfortunately, our poor planning continued as the bus from Flims, Dorf to Fidaz, Pinut (the start of the route) was going to be another 50 minutes.
+We decided to power-walk to the starting point at Fidaz, Pinut and it took us just over 30 minutes to walk the 2.7 km up the hill.
 At this point, we saw the blue and white ‘Klettersteig Pinut’, sign on the left (pictured above).
-We then turned left off the road and begin the 1.5-kilometer steep walk to the starting point of the Via Ferrata.
-The entire incline of the hike is just under 1000m of ascent so be ready for some steep forest sections as well as the stair and ladder climbing.

 The Pinut Via Ferrata is actually the oldest of it’s kind in all of Switzerland and was opened in 1907.
 For those who are nervous hearing about climbing a century-old ladder, fear not.
 This Via Ferrata is maintained by the tourism board and was fully renovated in 2007.